Instantaneous continuous loss of regularity for the SQG equation

+We emphasize that, in the context of hyperbolic point growth, it is extremely difficult to keep track of the unique solution in the strictly supercritical regime.
+The main reason for this is the lack of any structure of the solution which is deformed by a hyperbolic point.
+This is in contrast to the shear flow type growth, where $N$-fold symmetry preservation allows for sufficient bounds. \\

+One of the main points of Theorem~\ref{T01} is to demonstrate that sufficient control of the solution that is being deformed by a hyperbolic point is possible in the case of the SQG equation.
+Since the advected scalar $\theta $ and the velocity field $v[ \theta ]$ are of the same order (i.e. $v[\theta ] = \mathcal{R}^\perp \theta$), Theorem~\ref{T01} demonstrates that one can allow the growth of the deformation matrix $\nabla v$ dictated by the hyperbolic point, while still controlling the resulting errors between the exact solution $\theta = \theta_{\rm b}+\theta_{\rm p}$ and an appropriate pseudosolution~$\overline{\theta}$ (see Section~\ref{sec_ideas} below).
+Moreover the construction is robust enough to guarantee compact support in space.

-For the uniqueness, we use novel ideas that allow us to obtain uniqueness in a class well below the usual $H^2$ regularity required for SQG.
+As for the uniqueness, we use novel ideas that allow us to obtain uniqueness in a class well below the usual $H^2$ regularity required for SQG.
 In particular, if the initial data constructed for Theorem~\ref{T01} gives rise to any other classical solution, then it must be, in a sense, a ``very wild'' solution, which suggests that such solutions might not even be possible.
-We also note that the method used to obtain uniqueness does not use very specific properties of the equation, and one should be able to apply similar ideas to constructions for other active scalar equations.
+We also note that the method used to obtain uniqueness does not use very specific properties of the equation, such as the $P$-fold symmetry, and one should be able to apply similar ideas to constructions for other active scalar equations.